-Not only are these bars gluten-free AND vegan, they're also loaded with fresh fruit, protein-rich quinoa and fiber packed oats.
+Not only are these bars gluten-free AND vegan, but they're also loaded with fresh fruit, protein-rich quinoa, and fiber-packed oats.
 They're basically like eating a bowl of oatmeal just in grab-n-go bar form.
 Cool, right?

 With the subtle sweetness from the apple sauce, the caramel flavors of the coconut sugar, the nutty undertones from the cashew butter and the extra cinnamon spice, these bars taste like a slice of dreamy apple pie, just without all the butter and sugar.